Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ## systemextensionsctl

-There is a handy CLI tool called `systemextensionsctl` and let's open `Terminal.app` and use it to check the current status of our extension. run `systemextensionsctl list` to see the current state of the user-installed system extensions on your system.
+There is a handy CLI tool called `systemextensionsctl` and let's open `Terminal.app` and use it to check the current status of our extension.
+Run `systemextensionsctl list` to see the current state of the user-installed system extensions on your system.
 If you installed your extension and never uninstalled it, it will look something like this:

 `*	*	Z39BRGKSRW	com.politepix.OffcutsCam.Extension (1.0/1)	Extension	[activated enabled]`